-Consolidated general and administrative expenses increased by 2%, from P560.97 million to P570.50 million this quarter.
-Increase is primarily attributable to the following: (a) taxes, due to DST on new loans obtained by EEI; (b) depreciation, relative to the newly constructed school building in Mindanao; (c) advertising and promotions, as the Group, particularly the car dealerships and schools, intensify its advertising campaign; and (d) repairs and maintenance, which includes subscription to a Cloud-based accounting system.
+Consolidated general and administrative expenses increased by 25%, from P1,151.29 million to P1,436.34 million as of the period.
+Increase is primarily attributable to the following: (a) taxes, due to CGT related to the sale of the Parent Company of its investment in Mapua, and DST on new loans obtained primarily by EEI; (b) advertising and promotions, as the Group, particularly the car dealerships and schools, intensify its advertising campaign; (c) repairs and maintenance, which includes subscription to a Cloud-based accounting system; and (d) additional costs from the newly acquired schools.